sjpiper145/MakerSkillTree/README.md

 Templates include Adobe Illustrator and PDF files.
 If you're a subject expert and would like to work with me on a specialist skill tree, let me know!
 Physical posters available soon on my Etsy Store.

+# How to Make Your Own

+My aim with the skill trees is be:
+- flexible with goals rather than too specific, everyone's journey is different
+- Inspiring to try new things rather than completionist
+- Include options for tools that aren't cost / availability restrictive

+With a total of 73 skill tiles, there's a lot of boxes to fill in!
+To help prompt ideas, I usually include the following:
+- What's the first few things you do in this skill?
+- What materials might you use at a basic / intermediate / advanced level?
+- What tools might you use at a basic / intermediate / advanced level?
+- What techniques might you use at a basic / intermediate / advanced level?
+- What might go wrong and how would you fix it?
+- Where might you visit to learn more / get involved in a community?
+- What interskill / interdisciplinary techniques could you try?
+Eg. Electronics + Textiles = Wearable Tech
+- Gifting a friend something made from x skill
+- Teaching a class on x skill
+- Releasing an online tutorial on x skill

+Any questions, send me an email on steph@makerqueen.com.au

 ![3D Printing and Modelling Skill Tree-01](https://user-images.githubusercontent.com/7828884/231409186-3eaf85e9-bad5-496f-b8cd-5faec0799b0a.png)

 ![3D Printing and Modelling Skill Tree Dark-02](https://user-images.githubusercontent.com/7828884/231409291-d2ff5a33-b771-4ea5-a398-08c88c700910.png)